How much does it cost to start an online radio station?

 Digital mixers tend to be more expensive, for instance, the Behringer Digital Pro Mixer DDM4000 Ultimate 5-Channel Digital DJ Mixer with two microphone inputs goes for about $350.

 Tablet-controlled digital mixers fall within the price range of $400 to $800, like the Mackie 2044387-00 DL1608 16-Channel that costs $650.

-Modern analog mixers will also convert the analog signal from the XLR mic to a digital signal that's feed to the computer through a USB cable or an analog signal via line input.
+Modern mixers convert the analog signal from the XLR mic to a digital signal that's feed to the computer through a USB cable or an analog signal via line input.